mryab/efficient-dl-systems/week06_dl_arithmetic/homework/README.md

 After completing all 4 model optimizations, run `pytest tests/test_e2e.py` to verify correctness and memory reduction.

-**Hint:** There's a hidden memory inefficiency near the attention in baseline - your memory results won't match targets without finding it.
+**Hint:** There's a hidden memory inefficiency near the attention in baseline - your memory results may not match targets without finding it.

 ## Part 2: Training Optimizations (4.5 points)